-Personalized risk predictions are communicated to citizens as prevention.
-An emergency service is sent automatically when the AI-based system detects a risk of a certain threshold, reducing reaction times to critical events considerably.
+Personalized risk predictions communicated citizens prevention.
+An emergency service is sent automatically when the Al-based system detects a risk of a certain threshold, reducing reaction times to critical events considerably.
 People can change such a decision if they react within a specific timeframe.
 The service is designed to lower risks of yet-to-occur harmful events or reduce the adverse outcomes with a quick reaction if the unfortunate event still occurs.